Isabel Peacocke

 Inez Isabel Maud Peacocke (31 January 1881-12 October 1973) was a New Zealand teacher, novelist and broadcaster.
 She was born in Devonport, Auckland, New Zealand in 1881.
 Ponsonby Peacocke was her grandfather.
+She is buried at Purewa Cemetery, Auckland.

 She wrote fifty novels, mostly for children, but also 16 light adult romances.
 Significant works include My Friend Phil (1915) and Cathleen with a 'C (1934).